Final NTP results do not show mobile phones cause cancer in humans

 The preliminary results of the study which were released as a un-peer reviewed draft in May 2016 made global headlines with the revelation that male rates exposed to radiation were more likely to develop rare brain and heart cancers.

-Last week the NTP’s draft conclusions were released as two technical reports, one for rat studies and one for mouse studies.
+The NTP’s final conclusions were released as two technical reports, one for rat studies and one for mouse studies.
 No significant findings emerged from the mouse study.

 “I think the reports don’t go much further than what we reported earlier, and I have not changed the way I use a cellphone,” said John Bucher, a senior scientist at the National Toxicology Program and one of the authors of the reports, in a telephone press conference.